lynhmochi/NurseSchedulingGA/README.md

 # NurseSchedulingGA

-This problem was derived from a ModelAI assignment by Chris Brooks, University of San Francisco
+This problem was derived from a ModelAI assignment by Chris Brooks, University of San Francisco.

+I came up with a novel (to the best of my knowledge) crossover method called Horizontal Priority crossover that converges in less than 100 generations.
+It's pretty primitive but I hope there'd be room for development in the future!

 GOAL: assessing what effect different genetic operators have on evolved schedules